samarafk/multimediate/README.md

 ## Installation

-Follow the following instructions to install the package from the repository (https://github.com/samarafk/multimediate):
+You can install the package from the repository (https://github.com/samarafk/multimediate):

 ```r
 library(devtools)